decretist/Dissertation/Chapter1/chapter1.md

-that has been obscured by the retrospective myth-making of famous universities, which, once established, sought to enhance the lustre of their names by projecting their origins as far as possible into the past.[^sfu2] It is perhaps going too far to claim that the *Decretum* was the textbook that created the university.
-It is not, however, going too far to recognize that its existence was a necessary precondition for the emergence of the faculty of canon law, just as the existence of Peter Lombard's *Sentences* was a necessary precondition for the emergence after 1160 of the faculty of theology.[^sfu3]
+that has been obscured by the retrospective myth-making of famous universities, which, once established, sought to enhance the lustre of their names by projecting their origins as far as possible into the past.[^6] It is perhaps going too far to claim that the *Decretum* was the textbook that created the university.
+It is not, however, going too far to recognize that its existence was a necessary precondition for the emergence of the faculty of canon law, just as the existence of Peter Lombard's *Sentences* was a necessary precondition for the emergence after 1160 of the faculty of theology.[^7]

-In the first decades of the thirteenth century, both the faculties of canon law and the *Decretum* settled into their permanent places in the organization of medieval academic life, as the faculties of canon law joined with other faculties (such as arts and theology) to form the corporate university, and the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.[^sfu4]
+In the first decades of the thirteenth century, both the faculties of canon law and the *Decretum* settled into their permanent places in the organization of medieval academic life, as the faculties of canon law joined with other faculties (such as those of arts and theology) to form the corporate university, while the focus of legal scholarship in canon law gradually shifted from the "old law" of Gratian to the "new law" of papal decretals.[^8]

 Recent complaints about the corporatization of the university notwithstanding, *universitas* means corporation.[@verger_patterns_1992,